Playwright-FYI/playwright-workshop-101/learn-exercises/03-run-test.md

 We can [override the default profile properties](https://playwright.dev/docs/emulation) via the Playwright configuration file (global) or within a Test Specification file (local override) - but to try that out, we first need to understand the `use` directive.

+Before we do that let's reset our `playwright.config.ts` file to run tests on the _chromium_, _firefox_ and _webkit_ projects and comment out the _Mobile Safari_ project.

 ### 3.4 Explore `use` Options

 Playwright has a [`use` property](https://playwright.dev/docs/test-use-options) to configure the Test Runner for the following features: